maxnd/mxMarkEdit/README.md

 ## Revision history

+#### Version 1.3.3

+- In the document, added the shortcut `Meta + Opt + C` to copy a selected citation so that it can be properly pasted in the bibliographic table.
+- In the grid, added the `Meta` + `Ctrl` + `K` to make unique the current key in the second column.

 #### Version 1.3.2

-- Added the shortcut `Meta + Opt + C` to copy the bibliographic key in the clipboard among curly brackets.
+- In the grid, added the shortcut `Meta + Opt + C` to copy the bibliographic key in the clipboard among curly brackets.
 - Bugs fixing: the bibliography manager didn't work as expected.
 - Bugs fixing: the file search form was not available.